DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Introduction

-Viewing from a representation learning perspective, a desired representation for RL should facilitate the prediction of future states (beyond expected rewards) on potential actions and discard excessive, task-irrelevant information from visual observations.
-An RL agent that learns from such representations has the advantage of being more \textit{robust to visual changes}.
-In addition, the resulting policy is more likely to \textit{generalize to unseen environments} if the task-relevant information in the new environment remains similar to that in the training environments.
-Prior works~\citep{hafner2019learning, lee2020stochastic} that encode images into a low-dimensional latent space for RL typically rely on a reconstruction loss to learn representations that are sufficient to reconstruct the input images and predict ahead in the latent space.
-While these approaches can learn representations that retain information in the visual observations, they do nothing to discard the irrelevant information.
+Viewing from a representation-learning perspective, a desired latent state representation for RL should facilitate the prediction of future states, beyond expected rewards, on potential actions~\citep{lee2020predictive,agarwal2021contrastive,mazoure2020deep} and exclude excessive, task-irrelevant information in the visual observations~\citep{zhang2021learning,fu2021learning}.
+An RL agent that learns from such representations has the advantage of being more \textit{robust to visual distractions}.
+The resulting policy is also more likely to \textit{generalize to unseen environments} if the task-relevant information in the new environment remains similar to that in the training environments.
+Prior works~\citep{hafner2019learning, lee2020stochastic} rely on a reconstruction loss to learn latent representations and dynamics jointly in a latent space.
+While these approaches learn representations that retain information in the visual observations, they do nothing to discard the irrelevant information~\citep{zhang2021learning,tomar2021learning}.